Air Force One photo op incident

-The Air Force One photo op incident occurred on the morning of April 27, 2009, when a Boeing VC-25 (a Boeing 747 military variant given the call sign Air Force One when the president is aboard), followed by a U.S. Air Force F-16 jet fighter, flew low and circled the Upper New York Bay, site of the Statue of Liberty National Monument.
+On the morning of April 27, 2009, a Boeing VC-25 (a Boeing 747 military variant given the call sign "Air Force One" when the president is aboard), followed by a U.S. Air Force F-16 jet fighter, flew low and circled the Upper New York Bay, site of the Statue of Liberty National Monument.
 President Barack Obama was not on board the aircraft during the incident.

+Incident

+The flyby was approved by Louis Caldera, director of the White House Military Office, to update the previous image of the aircraft flying over Mount Rushmore.
 Although the planes were engaged in a photo op and training exercise, the citizens of New York and New Jersey had not been informed in advance; some thought it could be the makings of a terrorist attack similar to the September 11 attacks.
 Some people ran out of buildings and panicked in the streets.
 Some buildings ordered evacuations.

-Incident

-The flyby was approved by Louis Caldera, director of the White House Military Office, to update the previous image of the aircraft flying over Mount Rushmore.
+Aftermath

 Fran Townsend, Homeland Security Advisor to George W. Bush, said the flyby was "crass insensitivity."
 She also said, "I'd call this felony stupidity.
 This is probably not the right job for Mr. Caldera to be in if he didn't understand the likely reaction of New Yorkers, of the mayor."
 The Mayor of New York City, Michael Bloomberg, said that the flyby "defies the imagination."
 Senator Charles Schumer (D-New York) said the Federal Aviation Administration not telling the public about the flyby in advance "borders on being either cruel or very, very stupid."
 President Barack Obama did not know about the flyby until after it happened, and he stated, "It was a mistake.
 It was something we found out about along with all of you.
 And it will not happen again."
 Although the city's police department had been notified in advance, they had been instructed not to tell the public.

 Caldera said of his actions, "Last week, I approved a mission over New York.
 I take responsibility for that decision...
 While federal authorities took the proper steps to notify state and local authorities in New York and New Jersey, it's clear that the mission created confusion and disruption.
 I apologize and take responsibility for any distress that flight caused."

 CBS News's New York City affiliate WCBS-TV obtained a memo from the Federal Aviation Administration's James Johnston saying that the agency was aware of "the possibility of public concern regarding DOD (Department of Defense) aircraft flying at low altitudes" in and around the city.
 However, the agency demanded total secrecy from the city's police department, the Secret Service, the FBI, and the mayor's office, and threatened federal sanctions if the secret was revealed.